xanxuso/RGB-T-Salient-Object-Detection-via-CNN-Features-and-Result-Saliency-Maps-Fusion/README.md

 use `python train.py` to start training.
 ### For the testing of the proposed network:
-change path in `test.py` to test data and trained checkpoint.
+change paths in `test.py` to test data and trained checkpoint.

 use `python test.py` to start testing.
 ### For Result Fusion: